 What fees are associated with my G1 test?

-When at the centre, you must pay a $159.75 fee when you apply, which includes the cost of the knowledge test, your first G2 road test and a five-year licensing fee.
-There are more charges for your second road test and for any retests you may need to take, which can be found at drivetest.ca/fees.
+When you are first taking your G1 test, you must pay a $159.75 fee during the application process.
+This fee includes the cost of the knowledge test, your first G2 road test and a five-year licensing fee.
+There are more charges for your second road test and for any retests you may need to take, though these may differ depending on your situation.

 What types of questions will they ask on my G1 test?

 The G1 written test will test your knowledge based on the rules and traffic signs that can be found inside the Official MTO Driver’s Handbook.
+Generally, the information in the G1 road test is quite basic, but is is absolutely crucial to becoming a fully licenced driver.
 This handbook will give you the information you need to pass your tests and to keep your driving privileges once you obtain your licence.
 The written test may ask you about:

 - Traffic signs and lights